CPT-Jack-A-Castle/awesome-hacking-lists/README.md

 - [Linux_env](https://github.com/alicfeng/Linux_env) - This is about Unix/Linux Tool including shell 、python as well as tool，and so on
 - [distroshare-ubuntu-imager](https://github.com/Distroshare/distroshare-ubuntu-imager) - Creates an installable live CD from an installed Ubuntu or derivative distribution
 - [dell-xps-9560-ubuntu-respin](https://github.com/stockmind/dell-xps-9560-ubuntu-respin) - Collection of scripts and tweaks to adapt Ubuntu and Linux Mint ISO images to let them run smooth on Dell XPS 15 9560.
-- [ccaa](https://github.com/helloxz/ccaa) - CentOS + Caddy + Aria2 + AriaNg一键安装离线下载、文件管理。
 - [dnsmasq_sniproxy_install](https://github.com/myxuchangbin/dnsmasq_sniproxy_install) - One-click Install and Configure Dnsmasq and Sniproxy for CentOS/Debian/Ubuntu
-- [msfautoinstall](https://github.com/secxeno0/msfautoinstall) - copy metasploit auto install shell script.
+- [msfautoinstall](https://github.com/lanser2077/msfautoinstall) - copy metasploit auto install shell script.
 - [trigmap](https://github.com/Leviathan36/trigmap) - A wrapper for Nmap to automate penetration testing
 - [easysploit](https://github.com/KALILINUXTRICKSYT/easysploit) - EasySploit - Metasploit automation (EASIER and FASTER than EVER)
 - [docker-zerotier-moon](https://github.com/rwv/docker-zerotier-moon) - 🐳 A docker image to create zerotier moon in one step.